ibm-cloud-docs/sell/software-publish.md

 As the last step in the onboarding process, you can submit a request to publish your third-party software to the {{site.data.keyword.cloud}} catalog.
 When you publish software to the catalog, you can choose to publish your software to all {{site.data.keyword.cloud_notm}} users in the catalog or to only specific accounts.
 If you choose to publish to specific accounts, your product is available only for users in those accounts.
 {: shortdesc}

-## Request for approval by using the console
+## Requesting for approval by using the console
 {: #sw-request-approval}
 {: ui}